balderdashy/sails-docs/concepts/Helpers/Helpers.md

 Luckily, with Sails helpers, userland code can choose to integrate with _as few or as many custom exits as you like_, on a case by case basis.
 And when custom exits _aren't_ handled, the edge case behavior is well-defined.

 For example, here's a breakdown of what happens (under various usage conditions) when our helper's `fn` calls its "invalidEmail" exit (`exits.invalidEmail()`):
-+ if called using `.exec()` with a Node.js-style callback, then that userland callback function would be triggered with an automatically-generated Error instance as its first argument
++ if called using `.exec(function(err){...})` -- i.e. a Node.js-style callback -- then that userland callback function would be triggered with an automatically-generated Error instance as its first argument
 + if called using `.execSync()`, then since this is synchronous usage, our helper would throw an automatically-generated Error.
-+ if called using `.exec()` with a _switchback_, but _without including an exit handler_ for `invalidEmail`, then the `error` callback would be triggered instead (again, with an automatically-generated Error instance as its first argument).
++ if called using `.exec({...})`, a switchback, but where the switchback _does not include an exit handler_ for `invalidEmail`, then the `error` exit handler would be triggered instead (again, with an automatically-generated Error instance as its first argument).
-+ if called using `.exec()` with a _switchback with a dedicated exit handler_ for `invalidEmail`, then that handler function would be triggered.
++ if called using `.exec({...})`, a switchback that _includes a dedicated exit handler_ for `invalidEmail`, then that dedicated handler function would be triggered.

 ### Next steps